French (2018 - 2020)

 For students who have an interest in the literature of several different countries and/or cultures and wish to explore that literature through English translation.
 Consists of four courses (16 points) taught in English with a focus on foreign (i.e., not originally written in English) literature offered by participating CAS disciplines (classics, comparative literature, dramatic literature, East Asian studies, English, French, German, Hebrew and Judaic studies, Italian, Middle Eastern and Islamic studies, Russian and Slavic studies, and Spanish and Portuguese).
 A student majoring in a specific language cannot take courses in his or her home department for this minor.
 In addition, a student must take courses from at least two different departments for this minor, with no more than two courses from the same department.

-Requirements for honors: In addition to completion of all major requirements including a Senior Seminar (FREN-UA 991, 992), candidates for French honors must also enroll in Honors Thesis (FREN-UA 995), a 4-point course taken over both semesters of the senior year (2 points in the fall, 2 points in the spring).
-This Honors Thesis course sequence cannot count toward completion of the credit requirements for the French major.
+Requirements for honors: In addition to completion of all major requirements including a Senior Seminar (FREN-UA 991, 992), candidates for French honors must also enroll in a 6-point course sequence: French Research Lab (FREN-UA 995), a 2-point course taken in the fall semester of the senior year, and in two 2-point independent studies (FREN-UA 997, 998) in the fall and in the spring under the supervision of a thesis advisor.
+This honors thesis course sequence cannot count toward completion of the credit requirements for the French major.

 The honors thesis: A work of scholarship and/or criticism in the field of French or Francophone literature or culture.
-The thesis is ordinarily written in French (25 pages minimum); exceptionally, students may petition to write it in English (40 to 60 pages).
-The seminar professor and the thesis adviser determine based on this work and an oral defense whether to recommend the student for an honors degree.
+The thesis is ordinarily written in French (25 pages minimum) or in English (40 to 60 pages).
+The seminar professor and the thesis adviser determine, based on this work and an oral defense, whether to recommend the student for an honors degree.
 A grade of at least A-minus is required for the award of honors in French.

 Accelerated B.A./M.A.
 Program in French or French Studies